-It’s no secret that today’s tech market is dominated by all things big data and cloud computing—two areas that often go hand in hand and see a crossover in skill sets.
+Big data and cloud computing dominate today’s tech market —two areas that often go hand in hand and see a crossover in skill sets.

 Whether you’re taking the first steps in your tech career or just want to sharpen your skills, here’s a quick look at the most important big data skills to have on your resume when you’re looking to build your career in AWS.

 Whatever your role in a big data team, these are the must-have skills for the resumes of data engineers, data architects, data analysts, and more.

 Core languages worth investing your time and money in include Python, Java, and C++.

 Of course, it’s not necessary (or possible) to learn every programming language out there, but the more relevant ones you know, the better your career prospects get.

 Cloud professionals also named C#,Golang (Go), Node, Linux and Terraform as some of the hottest languages to have in your toolbox this year.